- Self-Directed Accounts

 So, what makes a Solo 401(k) so great?
 Here are some pros and cons for Solo 401(k)s.

-As the employer, you can contribute up to $37,500 of your income (if you maximize your employee deferrals), not to exceed 20 percent of your self-employment income, or 25 percent of your W-2 income.
+As the employer, you can contribute up to $43,500 of your income (if you maximize your employee deferrals) in 2023, not to exceed 20 percent of your self-employment income, or 25 percent of your W-2 income.

 With a Solo 401(k), you can defer a Roth component.
 With a Roth component, you make deferrals to the account with after-tax dollars.
 This means your funds grow in a tax-free environment and when you start taking distributions, you will have zero taxes to pay, providing all rules are followed.